Your Guide to Shipping Your Belongings to New Zealand

 • Most food items

-• Medicines using musk, horn or bone
+• Medicines containing musk, horn, or bone

-• Herbs & spices
+• Herbs and spices

 • Taxidermied animals

-• Bamboo, cane, rattan, basketry and mats
+• Bamboo, cane, rattan, basketry, and mats

-• Unprocessed wool and animal hair
+• Unprocessed wool or animal hair

 • Dried flowers or bulbs